bryonbaker/maas-gitops/MAAS-DEPLOYMENT-SUMMARY.md

 | **red-hat-dedicated** | 50 | Tier for Red Hat's dedicated models | red-hat-users |
 | **ethan-group-dedicated** | 50 | Tier for Ethan Group's dedicated models | ethan-group-users |

 Note: There is currently a bug that limits a user to only accessing models in one tier.
 (The highest priority tier.)
 This only impacts users that have more than one tier (obviously).
+I.e. It is okay to assign multiple tiers to users - just that they can only reach the models in highest level tier.

 ### Tier Level Explanation